jiawenanan/Database/readme.md

 the explanation we fetch from the google: google gives the explanation as:Some cities cross into five different counties and as many as 20% of the ZIP Codes cross county lines)

 Five Step:
-(Now, you can explore our database by the API we provide to you) 1
+(Now, you can explore our database by the API we provide to you by running final_application.py in terminal)

+continue....
+1
 2
 3
 4
 5
-6